-When you prepare to buy Ethernet cables, you have to choose between STP (shielded twisted pair) and UTP (unshielded twisted pair) .
-That’s really difficult to decide if you don’t have enough knowledge of these two kinds of cables.
+When you prepare to buy network cables, you have to choose between UTP and STP cables.
+UTP is short for Unshielded Twisted Pair while STP is for Shielded Twisted Pair.
+That’s really difficult to decide if you don’t have enough knowledge of UTP vs STP cable differences.
 Do you want to know more?
 Read this article and you will find the answer.

 First, the shield of STP cables can reduce EMI.
 It’s good for increasing data transmission quality in buildings containing microwave equipment, HVAC (Heating Ventilation Air Conditioning) systems or radio transmitters.
 It blocks interference generated from devices such as power tools and vacuum cleaners.
 Although UTP cables are still able to reduce interference, their performance is not as good as STP cables.